- What is a public health funeral?

 Huntingdonshire District Council doesn't provide a funeral service.
 However, under the Section 46(1) of the Public Health (Control of Diseases) Act 1984, we have a duty to arrange the funeral if someone dies within the district boundary.

 We are not responsible for funeral arrangements if the deceased lived in Huntingdonshire but died within another council's district boundary.

 Sometimes, during these often very painful and difficult times there are serious concerns about how you will pay for a funeral because of insufficient funds or low income.

-If you are on any benefits and are concerned about paying for a funeral you may be eligible for a funeral grant.
+If you are receiving any benefits and are concerned about paying for a funeral, you may be eligible for a funeral grant.
 More details and advice can be found on the GOV.UK website.